csci-e-29/0000aa-pset-0-starter/README.md

 teaching staff will look at your answers as 'deployed' via Travis to validate your submissions to Canvas.

+***NB***: We have limited concurrent builds.
+Depending on how many students are submitting code simultaneously, your job may hang in 'pending' mode for a while.
+The teaching staff will monitor and upgrade our build plan if necessary.

 ### Git mechanics

+If you have never used Git or Github before, please see the supplemental tutorials section in Canvas or go through some Github tutorials.
+Git has a steep learning curve.
+Ask for help in Piazza if necessary.

 Your answers will only run on the master branch.
-Since shared computing resources on the CI/CD environment are limited, please try to minimize the commits to master - try using a git branching model, and only 'release' work to master that is  intended to be 'production ready' (eg fully answers a problem).
-We will explore this more formally throughout the course.
+Since shared computing resources on the CI/CD environment are limited, please try to minimize the commits to master - try using a git branching model, and only 'release' work to master that is intended to be 'production ready' (eg fully answers one of the problems).
+You may merge to master multiple times - at the pset deadline, github will tag the latest master commit.
+We will explore branching and release models like this more formally throughout the course.

 Try to avoid rapid small changes to master (eg don't edit directly on github!) without running tests yourself to ensure they pass.

+You may also add `[skip ci]` in your git message to instruct travis not to run tests for a commit.
+Only do so for code that doesn't need testing - eg editing this README, or docstrings, etc.

 ## Problems (25 points)

 ### Build badge (5 points)

 **[Add a build badge](https://docs.travis-ci.com/user/status-images/)** to the top of this README, using the markdown template for your master branch.
+You may add multiple if you'd like for various branches (eg, a 'develop' branch), but only one for master is required.

 ### Pyramid (5 points)